Glossary of Terms

 The art or practice of teaching.

-The public domain, in Intellectual Property (IP) Law, is generally said to consist of intangible materials that are not subject to exclusive Intellectual Property Rights and which are, therefore, freely available to be used or exploited by any person.
+The public domain, in Intellectual Property (IP) Law, is generally said to consist of intangible materials that are not subject to exclusive Intellectual Property Rights and which are, therefore, freely available to be used by any person.

 The adaptation of a work for personal use.